carpentries-lab/good-enough-practices/episodes/03-software.md

 ### What is research software?

+There are many different shapes and sizes of research software:

-- Any code that runs in order to process your research data
+- Any code that runs in order to process your research data.
-- A record of all the steps used to process your data (scripts and workflow such data analysis are software)
+- A record of all the steps used to process your data (scripts and workflow such data analysis are software).
-- R, python, MATLAB, shell, openrefine, imageJ, etc. are all scriptable
+- R, python, MATLAB, shell, openrefine, imageJ, etc. are all scriptable.
+So are Excel macros.
+- Standalone programs that do particular research tasks are also research software.

+There are extended discussions about research software at the [Software Sustainability Institute](https://www.software.ac.uk/about).

 > ## Software problems
 > __Discussion__